 (Source: P119200 Chair in Black Espresso, Elizabeth Interiors, price available upon request, elizabethinteriors.com)

+A new Residential Lighting Installation can be a game-changer.
 Consider updating your recessed lights to more discreet, energy-efficient versions and have your electrician add a junction box centered above your table.
 A simple lantern chandelier will bring an intimate glow to the space.